I am a Mdewakanton Dakota rights activist with several

 Landmark Trail interpretive signs,

 I believe that you further avoided attracting controversy and activism.
-But in doing so, I believe
+And by doing so, I believe

-a stumbling block in the way of the international movement to change the "Rum" River's name.
+a stumbling block in the way of the movement to change the "Rum" River's name.

 Therefore, I believe that both the Upper Sioux Mdewakanton Community and the Mendota Mdewakanton